For RIAs & Portfolio Teams — Transition Path Analysis

 Why concentrated transitions become operationally difficult

 Diversifying a concentrated appreciated position is not purely an allocation decision.
 It is a constrained implementation problem — and the constraints tend to interact in ways that standard approaches don't handle cleanly.
+A concentrated position analysis RIA workflow evaluates all constraints simultaneously to find the most efficient path.

 When gains budgets, restricted names, exact holdings-count targets, and benchmark alignment all have to hold simultaneously, the transition can't be solved one constraint at a time.
 Tradeoffs handled sequentially often produce broader or messier outcomes than necessary.